galopago/dil-breakout-pcb/rak3172/README.md

 ## DOUBLE ROW RISED

-Space saver option for battery or additional electronics.
-Uses long pin headers with spacers
+Space saver option for batteries or additional electronics.
+Uses long pin headers with spacers to reach the maximun allowable height

  SIDE                              | RISED
 -----------------------------------|--------------------------------